 The first two channels are for pulse waves, both with a selectable duty cycle of 12.5%, 25%, 50%, or 75%, just like the NES

 .
-Both channels have an 11-bit period, sixteen levels of volume, a hardware volume slide ("sweep"), and an optional note cutoff length.
-The first pulse channel also has a note slide, also called a tone sweep.
+Both channels have an 11-bit period, sixteen levels of volume, and an optional note cutoff length.
+The first pulse channel also has a hardware frequency sweep.

 The wave channel has a 16-byte (32-sample), four-bit user-definable waveform.
 Like the pulse channels, it also has an 11-bit period and a note cutoff length, but only four volume settings: 100%, 50%, 25%, and off—the volume settings are simply shifts of the sample data, and often do not sound very good.
 Depending on the composition software used, sample playback may also be possible, but not at the same time as a defined wave.

-The fourth channel is a noise channel.
-It has sixteen volume levels and two different modes.
-The first mode is standard white noise, and is commonly used for percussion; the second sounds harsher and more like a buzzer of sorts.
-It functions and sounds the same as the noise channel of the NES, but can produce a larger range of tones.
+The fourth channel is a noise channel which generates random noise using a linear feedback shift register (LFSR).
+It has sixteen volume levels and two different modes, 7-bit and 15-bit.
+The 15-bit mode is similar to standard white noise, and is commonly used for percussion; the 7-bit mode sounds more tonal and metallic.
+It functions and sounds similar to the noise channel of the NES, but can produce a larger range of tones.

 Though rarely discussed, there is also a fifth channel.
 There is a pin on the cartridge for sound chip expansions (similar to how the NES used chip expansions such as the VRC6), but it was never utilized.